This Campaign Has Ended.

-Share Price: $11.30 Minimum Investment: $101.70 |
+Share Price: $10.94 Minimum Investment: $101.91 |

-Fisher Wallace validated its wearable brain stimulation technology as one of the most rapid treatments for anxiety and depression, with study results recently published in The Journal of Clinical Psychiatry.
-The company is now pursuing regulatory approval to bring its new wearable, called OAK, to market next year.
-Designed in collaboration with the teams behind Beats and Nest, OAK transforms treatment into a delightful consumer experience.
+We validated our wearable brain stimulation technology as the most rapid self-administered treatment for anxiety and depression, with study results recently published in The Journal of Clinical Psychiatry.
+Created in collaboration with the teams behind Beats and Nest, OAK is designed to achieve smartphone scale.

 Company Updates